Transcript Review Process for Transfer of Credit & College Placement

 To transfer coursework from another college or institution into Clover Park Technical College it must meet the following conditions:

-- Coursework must be college level and be completed at a regionally accredited institution and graded a “C” (2.0) or better.
+- Coursework must be college level and be completed at a regionally or nationally accredited institution and graded a “C” (2.0) or better.
 Note: requirements may be higher for specific programs.
 (Example: Practical Nurse program requires “B” (3.0) or higher.)